MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/first-incident-analyze.md

     For a quick guide about which domain each detection source covers, review the [Detect](#detection-by-microsoft-365-defender) section of this article.

 2. From the **Alerts** tab, an analyst can pivot to the detection source to conduct a more in-depth investigation and analysis.
-For example, selecting Malware Detection with Microsoft Cloud App Security as the detection source takes to its corresponding alert page.
+For example, selecting Malware Detection with Microsoft Cloud App Security as the detection source takes the analyst to its corresponding alert page.

     :::image type="content" source="../../media/first-incident-analyze/first-incident-analyze-select-alert.png" alt-text="Example of selecting an alert of an incident":::